saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclpers04.jpg">

 * Select the SAP HANA Development Perspective.
-Note that there are a couple other Perspectives that you could use for the next tasks such as the SAP HANA Admin Perspective.
+Note that there are a couple other Perspectives that you could use for the next tasks such as the SAP HANA Administration Console.
 However you are also going to be creating some HANA Calculation Views so this Perspective is a good catch-all for our HANA related tasks.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclpershana.jpg">